Founded in 1907, New Zealand Rugby League played their first game in 1908, a 9-8 loss to Wales.

 New Zealand’s women’s side – the Ferns – have appeared in five World Cups – the most of any nation.
 They have lifted the title on three occasions, again the most of any nation.

-New Zealand have been a full member of the RLIF since the body’s creation in 1998.
+New Zealand has been a full member of the RLIF since the body’s creation in 1998.